KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_1_exploring_the_interfaces.md

 2. Type `cd CodingAndCocktails` to navigate to your `CodingAndCocktails` directory in your home directory.

+    {% hint style='tip' %}
+If you don't have a CodingAndCocktails directory created refer back to [The Tools instructions](https://codingandcocktailskc.gitbooks.io/coding-cocktails-the-tools/content/organization---codingandcocktails-folder.html) to create it.
+    {% endhint %}

 3. Type `mkdir VersionControl` to make a new folder for this month.
 Then type `cd VersionControl` to move into that folder.

     {% hint style='tip' %}